gboye/SWIM/README.md

-PDM
+SWIM
 ===
-A tentative implementation of PDM
+A tentative implementation of Small World Inflectional Morphology